yegor256/jekyll-plantuml/README.md

 is installed on your build machine, and can be executed with a simple `plantuml` command.

+On Ubuntu, just `apt-get install -y plantuml` should work.
-For Linux user, you could create a `/usr/bin/plantuml` with contents:
+However, if it doesn't, you can create a `/usr/bin/plantuml` with the following content:

 ```
 #!/bin/bash
 java -jar /home/user/Downloads/plantuml.jar "$1" "$2"
 ```

-Remember to change the path to `plantuml.jar` file.
+Remember to change the path to the `plantuml.jar` file.

-Then set executable permission.
+Then, set the executable permission of the file:

 ```
-chmod +x /usr/bin/plantuml
+$ chmod +x /usr/bin/plantuml
 ```

 ## Test